George Wallace (Australian comedian): Legacy and influence

-The films Wallace made with F. W. Thring influenced subsequent Australian comedians who successfully made the transition from stage to television and then film, such as Barry Humphries, Paul Hogan and the Frontline (Australian TV series) team.
+The films Wallace made with F. W. Thring influenced subsequent Australian comedians who successfully made the transition from stage to television and then film, such as Barry Humphries, Paul Hogan and the Frontline team.
 Unlike many Australian comedies made before World War II, Wallace's films do not celebrate the bush as "the essence of Australianness".
 Instead, these films are significant for reflecting Australian comedy's movement away from the bush to emphasise urban settings, which would become more prevalent in later Australian comedy.
 However, the full significance of Wallace's films in relation to later Australian screen comedy is perhaps yet to be understood.

 His career as one of Australia's most popular comedians spanned four decades from the 1920s to 1960 and encompassed stage, radio and film entertainment.
 Ken G. Hall, who directed him in two films, wrote in his autobiography that George Wallace was the finest Australian comedian he had known.

 In recent decades, George Wallace has been the subject of a documentary film, Funny By George: The George Wallace Story and a stage show about his life, Falling On My Left Ear: A Show About George Wallace.

 Wallace died of chronic bronchitis and emphysema at his home in Kensington, New South Wales.

 George Wallace had one child, George Leonard Wallace (George Wallace Jnr.), who became a famous comedian in his own right.
 He had considerable success on television in the late 1950s, and 1960s winning Logie Awards in 1962 and 1963.
 George Wallace Jnr's television show, Theatre Royal, which originated in Brisbane, won six Logie Awards from 1962 to 1967.